This creamy arugula smoothie pairs the peppery greens with oranges and pineapple. It’s easy to make and only requires a few ingredients.

 - Vegan chocolate banana smoothie

-I hope you enjoy the arugula smoothie with a banana!
+I hope you enjoy the easy healthy smoothie with arugula!
 If you like the recipe, feel free to rate it and leave a comment.

 Arugula Smoothie